yiisoft/yii2/apps/advanced/README.md

 the installed application.
 You only need to do these once for all.

 1. Run command `init` to initialize the application with a specific environment.
-2. Create a new database and adjust the `components.db` configuration in `common/config/params.php` accordingly.
+2. Create a new database and adjust the `components.db` configuration in `common/config/params-local.php` accordingly.
-3. Run command `yii migrate` to apply DB migrations.
+3. Apply migrations with console command `yii migrate`.

-Now you should be able to access:
+4. Set document roots of your Web server:

-- the frontend using the URL `http://localhost/advanced/frontend/web/`
+- for frontend `/path/to/yii-application/frontend/web/` and using the URL `http://frontend/`
-- the backend using the URL `http://localhost/advanced/backend/web/`
+- for backend `/path/to/yii-application/backend/web/` and using the URL `http://backend/`